 The MDL is determined from 7 replicates of 1 L of reagent water, each spiked with 4 mg/L of standard.
 The concentrations and statistics are shown in Table 2.
-The MDL is better than the requirement stated in the method (1.4 mg/L), ensuring that low concentrations of HEM can be measured with the precision necessary.
+The MDL is better than the requirement stated in the method (1.4 mg/L), ensuring that lowconcentrations of HEM can be measured with the necessary precision.

-Initial precision was demonstrated by spiking 4 1-L volumes with one Snip and Pour pre-measured standard, each (40 mg/L).
-The data for the four replicates is shown in Table 3 for 47 mm Disks and in Table 4 for 100 mm Disks.
+Initial precision was demonstrated by spiking four 1 L volumes with one pre-measured standard, each (40 mg/L).
+The data for the four replicates is shown in Table 3 for 47 mm Disks and in Table 4 for 90 mm Disks.
 The average percent recovery is excellent and meets the criterion specified in Table 1 of 83-101% HEM recovery and 83-116% SGT-HEM recovery for both size disks.
 The standard deviation is better than the criterion specified of 11% For HEM and 28% for SGT-HEM.